 Ozeki Installer can be opened through your web browser.
 For that just open it, type localhost:9545 and hit Enter.
 On the main page, you will be able to see the Ozeki app store (Figure 13).
 On this page, you can choose from many Ozeki products such as SMS Gateway, Chat, Phone System etc.

-- How to install Ozeki on Windows 10
+- How to install Ozeki Apps on Windows

 - How to install Ozeki on Linux

 - Install Ozeki 10 on Red Hat Linux

 - Installer Setup

 - Set the admin password for remote access

 - How to activate a product